CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Methods and materials

 In a pixelated detector, the reconstruction of the interaction vertex (iV) usually requires a single pixel fired in the detector unit, typically built as an array of several pixels (e.g., in the Quadra scanner, a \emph{mini block} is made of $ 5 \times 5$ pixels, and each pixel has transverse dimensions of $3.2 \times 3.2~$mm$^2$, thus a detector unit is a matrix of 25 pixels with dimensions $16 \times 16 ~$mm$^2$).
 Imposing that the energy deposited in the pixel is near 511 keV selects events at or very near the photoelectric peak.

-The transverse position of the iV is known with a resolution of the order $\mathrm{FWHM}_t = 2\sqrt{2\ln2}\times t/\sqrt{12}$, where $t$~ denotes the transverse dimension of the pixel.
-For example, in the case of the Quadra, $t = 3.2$~mm and thus $\mathrm{FWHM}_t = 2.1$~mm.
-The depth of interaction (d.o.i.) is known with a resolution $\mathrm{FWHM}_{doi} = 2\sqrt{2\ln2} \times l/\sqrt{12}$, where $l$~is the length of the crystal.
-Considering again the example of the Quadra, $l=20$~mm and $\mathrm{FWHM}_{doi} = 13.3$~mm.
+{The intrinsic spatial resolution in such a configuration is mainly determined by the crystal pitch and thickness.
+The transverse position of the interaction vertex (iV) can be approximated, in first order, by $\mathrm{FWHM}_t = 2\sqrt{2\ln2}\times t/\sqrt{12}$, where $t$ denotes the transverse dimension of the pixel.
+For instance, in the Biograph Vision Quadra scanner, $t = 3.2$~mm resulting in $\mathrm{FWHM}_t = 2.1$~mm.
+Similarly, the d.o.i. resolution can be estimated as $\mathrm{FWHM}_{doi} = 2\sqrt{2\ln2} \times l/\sqrt{12}$, where $l$~is the length of the crystal.
+Considering again the example of the Quadra, $l=20$~mm yields $\mathrm{FWHM}_{doi} = 13.3$~mm.
+These expressions represent simple geometrical estimates assuming a uniform interaction distribution and are used as analytical proxies for the intrinsic sampling limits of pixelated PET detectors. }

 Thus, while the small size of the pixels guarantees excellent transverse resolution (at the cost of a large number of channels), the d.o.i resolution is typically poor, even for dense crystals, such as LYSO or BGO, since one requires typically a minimum of 2 radiation lengths ($X_0$) for acceptable sensitivity.
 An additional problem, whose impact becomes increasingly important as the AFOV of the scanner increases, is that of parallax.
 Gammas entering the detectors at very large angle often do not deposit their energy in the first pixel they encounter on their trajectory, but one or two pixels further.
 Parallax results in large errors in the reconstruction of the iV.
 Additionally, gammas can scatter in one pixel, depositing a fraction of their energy, before being fully absorbed in a neighboring pixel.
 Such events are typically rejected, negatively impacting the sensitivity.